 Occasionally, internal reviews and approval procedures may be required before proposal is submitted or before an award can be accepted by the University:

 Animals – The use of animals for research must be reviewed and approved by the Institutional Animal Care and Use Committee (IACUC).
 Some sponsors require that approval be obtained prior to submission, or within a specified period of time after submission.
-If necessary, the Assistant Vice President for Research and Development will forward animal protocol approval after a proposal has been submitted.
+If necessary, the Vice President for Research and Federal Relations will forward animal protocol approval after a proposal has been submitted.
 For IACUC concerns, contact Michael Early, Research Compliance at 601-979-2859.

 Other – The University has other Regulatory Committees such as Hazardous Materials, Radiation Safety and Recombinant DNA Bio-Safety committees.
 The use of hazardous materials must be reviewed and approved by the Hazardous Materials Committee.
 Mr. Michael Early is the Hazardous Materials Committee contact at 601-979-2859 or Ms. LaShinda Lawson at 601-979-4315.
 The Department of Biology monitors the radiological safety of the campus.
 The department reviews and approves research protocols related to these issues before research commences.